hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

   </div>

 + The problem of exploding or vanishing gradients
-  + magnitude of gradient backpropagted through may layers
+  + magnitude of gradient for backpropagation through may layers
     + small weight: shrinking exponentially
     + large weight: growing exponentially
   + typical feed-forward neural network can cope w/ these exponential effects because they only have a few hidden layers